Donald Banks: Career

 After World War II, he resumed his civil service career in the Air Ministry.
-Sir Donald was Head of the United Kingdom delegation to the International Civil Aviation Organization at Montreal in 1946, and Deputy Chairman of the Air Transport Advisory Council 1947-51.
-He was also a Director of De La Rue and Standard Telephones and Cables, and Chairman of the Anglo-Chinese Chamber of Commerce 1946-54.
+Sir Donald was Head of the United Kingdom delegation to the International Civil Aviation Organization at Montreal in 1946, and Deputy Chairman of the Air Transport Advisory Council 1947–51.
+He was also a Director of De La Rue and Standard Telephones and Cables, and Chairman of the Anglo-Chinese Chamber of Commerce 1946–54.

 In 1956, through his role with De La Rue, he became Master of the Worshipful Company of Makers of Playing Cards.

 In his obituary, The Daily Telegraph described him as "a man of ideas whose versatility contributed much to the national well-being in war and peace".

 Guernsey Society

 Sir Donald was most concerned with the welfare of his fellow islanders exiled as a result of the German occupation of the Channel Islands, and was in constant touch with the Home Office and Civil Servants responsible for the welfare of evacuees.
 He felt that there must be an informed voice and body of opinion among exiled Guernseymen and women that could influence the British Government, and assist the insular authorities after the hostilities were over.

 In 1942, he was approached by the Home Office to see if anything could be done to get over a reassuring message to the islanders, as it was known that, despite the fact that German authorities had banned radios, that the BBC was still being picked up secretly in Guernsey and Jersey.
 It was broadcast by the BBC on 24 April 1942.

 He was instrumental in the founding of the Guernsey Society in 1943, as well as the publication of Nos Iles by the Channel Islands Study Group, following a symposium in Oxford in 1944.

-Sir Donald served as Chairman of the Guernsey Society from its formation in 1943 until the end of 1946, when he was appointed Vice President.
+Sir Donald served as Chairman of the Guernsey Society from its formation in 1943 until the end of 1946, when he was appointed vice president.
 He was succeeded as chairman by Commander Esten De Jersey.

 Legacy

 In 2019, the States of Guernsey Blue Plaques Committee decided that a Blue Plaque in honour of Sir Donald Banks would be erected on his childhood home, 43 High Street in St Peter Port.

 It was due to be unveiled on 8 May 2020, but was postponed due to the COVID-19 pandemic.
+It was eventually unveiled on 8 May 2023 by Sir Richard McMahon, Bailiff of Guernsey and Stephen Foote, vice-chairman of The Guernsey Society, with a guard of honour provided by the 10th Essex Living History Group, who model themselves on Banks' World War 1 Regiment.